 A lesson in tactile recognition, this type of work happens everyday in the Deafblind Program at Perkins School for the Blind.
 But this particular lesson has global significance.

-Here from Vietnam, Thanh is a member of the Perkins International Educational Leadership Program, an intensive nine-month professional development course available to special educators from around the world.
+From Vietnam, Thanh is a member of the Perkins International Educational Leadership Program, an intensive nine-month professional development course available to special educators from around the world.

 In addition to working as a teacher of the visually impaired and as a researcher for Vietnam’s Ministry of Education and Training, Thanh recently co-founded a tactile and braille book library with another Educational Leadership Program graduate from her country (Nguyen Thi Hang, class of 2018).